 Hedging No-Touch Binary Options with a Spot Forex Position

 A decade ago, spot Forex trading was brand new to a lot of retail traders, and provided an exciting opportunity to trade with low entry barriers.
 These past few years, the focus has shifted from Forex to binary options.
 Binary options are arguably even easier to start trading than FX, but they do present drawbacks of their own.
 Both currencies and binary options trading carry an element of risk.
 But did you know you can open an account with both a Forex broker and a binary options broker and conduct trades in tandem which can help to reduce your risk exposure?
-In this article, I’ll teach you how you can use a spot FX position to reduce your risk exposure on a no-touch binary option.
+In this article, I’ll teach you how you can use a spot FX position to reduce your risk exposure on a

-What Is No-Touch?
+What Is No-Touch ?

 How to Hedge Your No-Touch Option

 Anytime you hedge while trading, you are covering all your bases by setting yourself up to try and profit regardless of what the market actually does.
-Let’s look at three ways you can approach your no-touch binary options trade:
+Let’s look at three ways you can approach your

 No Hedge